devopsATmeshee/github-action-slack-notify-build/README.md

 message_id: ${{ steps.<your_first_slack_step_id>.outputs.message_id }}
 ```

-### `id`
+### `comment`

-The ID of this workflow/job, use for displaying different components or identifiers.
+The extra info of this workflow/job, use for displaying different components or identifiers.

 ## Outputs